-and its equivariance w.r.t. rotations on $\sphere^3$ and $\sphere^2$ (see formula \eqref{equivariant} below) and also w.r.t. the first variation of the Willmore-energy along Hopf-tori in $\sphere^3$ and closed curves in $\sphere^2$ (see formula \eqref{DHopf.first.Variation} below).
+and its equivariance with respect to rotations on $\sphere^3$ and $\sphere^2$ - see Lemma \ref{Hopf.properties} below - and also with respect to the first variation of the Willmore-energy along Hopf-tori in $\sphere^3$ and closed curves in $\sphere^2$, see formula \eqref{DHopf.first.Variation} below.
 In order to work with the most effective formulation of the Hopf-fibration, we consider $\sphere^3$ as the subset of the four-dimensional $\rel$-vector space $\quat$ of quaternions, whose elements have length $1$, i.e.

 We shall use the usual notation for the generators of the division algebra $\quat$, i.e. 1,$i$,$j$,$k$.
 We therefore decompose every quaternion in the way

 for unique ``coordinates'' $q_1, q_2, q_3, q_4 \in \rel$, such that in particular there holds\\ $\bar q = q_1 - i\, q_2 - j\, q_3 - k\,q_4$.
 Moreover, we identify